xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

                              '0         0         0         0'}
 ^^^^ END napalm_cli ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```
 The ouput shows the interfaces summary retrieved from the hosts provided in the hosts.yaml file.
 For every host the tasks are executed separately by a thread, hence the results are shown per host.
-It returns a dictionary with key being the cli command and value being the result of executing the cli command.
+It returns a dictionary for each host, with key being the cli command and value being the result of executing the cli command.

 **Resources**